 - Personal Blog

-To start a blog there are many providers who provide free or paid blog hosting plan to host your blog. here are some examples.
+To start a blog, many providers provide free or paid blog hosting plan to host your blog.
+Here are some examples.

 - WordPress.org (CMS, Need Web Hosting)